 Click the plus (+) icon on the step where you want the delay to occur.

 Click the delay to edit it.

-In the Wait For A Period Of Time pop-up, set the length of the delay and click Update.
+In the Delay pop-up, set the length of the delay and click Save.

 If a journey includes a series of emails, we recommend you separate them with delays to avoid flooding your contacts with multiple messages at once.